heroku/cowboyku/guide/rest_handlers.md

 Response headers
 ----------------

-Cowboy will set response headers automatically over the execution of the REST code.
+Cowboyku will set response headers automatically over the execution of the REST code.
 They are listed in the following table.

 | Header name      | Details                                            |